newt0/defaimint/pitch/elevenlabs-script.md

 Ay-Eye is no longer the great equalizer.
 It’s the great divider.

-That’s why we built **DeFAI-Mint** — a new interface where belief, not expertise, drives investing.
+That’s why we built De-Fay-Mint — a new interface where belief, not expertise, drives investing.

 ### 💡 SOLUTION: Vibe Trading

-We call it **Vibe Trading** —
+We call it Vibe Trading —
-a radical simplification of crypto investing, reduced to one action: **minting an NFT**.
+a radical simplification of crypto investing, reduced to one action: minting an NFT.

 You don’t pick tokens.
 You don’t configure strategies.